 Maxon Redshift has earned its place in the graphics industry as one of the powerful leading GPU-accelerated render solutions nowadays.
 It is not only the fastest renderer in the world but it also offers an extensive suite of the most robust features and flexibility of all GPU renderers, supporting 3D professionals and creative studios at different scales as well as integrating with industry-standard CG applications.
 As a result, Redshift has been increasingly used by numerous professional studios and manufacturers for their projects recently.

 Speaking of multiple cards, how well does rendering speed scale across multiple GPUs in Redshift?
 Are there diminishing returns as more cards are added?
 You will find the answer in this article to find the best hardware system for Redshift as well.
-We are putting Redshift 3.0.39 to the test, looking at scaling from one to six video cards in a single workstation.
+We are putting Redshift 3.0 and 3.5 to the test, looking at scaling from one to eight video cards in a single workstation.

 In Redshift, as well as most other GPU-based engines, the CPU does not play a direct role in the process of rendering scenes.
 It does have a small impact on the time spent loading a scene.
 When selecting a processor for your application, usually the two key factors to consider are frequency and the number of cores the processor has.
 In fact, Redshift only uses a few CPU cores in the rendering process and, as a result, we recommend going for a high clock speed CPU without worrying about core count.